tkazec/essays/session-manager-analytics/essay.md

 It also surprises me how much import/export are used, since they aren’t very intuitive, meant to be just a temporarily solution until Chrome gets extension data syncing.
 I’m guessing though that that’s why users rarely import, and as shown in the event labels graphic, it often fails when they do (due to user error).

 I’m most surprised, though, by how few people use the rename feature and view the recent changes when it updates.
-I need to figure out how to display an update notification better, but I’m not sure about the renaming...
+I need to figure out how to display an update notification better, but I’m not sure about the renaming.

 <div class="images">
 	<a href="pages.png" target="_blank"><img src="pages.png" style="height:125px" alt="Pages"></a>